Maternity

 Why your pathway may change to 'complicated'

-There are a few different reasons why your pregnancy pathway may change from uncomplicated to complicated eg. If you are pregnant with twins, or triplets, or if you develop complications during your pregnancy, such as gestational diabetes or pre-eclampsia, if this occurs your pathway will be changed, and you will be referred to an obstetrician by your midwife.
+There are a few different reasons why your pregnancy pathway may change from uncomplicated to complicated.
+For example, if you are pregnant with twins or triplets, or if you develop a condition in pregnancy, such as gestational diabetes or pre-eclampsia, your pathway will be changed and you will be referred to an obstetrician by your midwife, though you'll still see your midwife as well.

-Within a complicated pathway there are planned pathways for common conditions such as raised Body Mass Index (BMI), maternal age, women who are at risk of have a small baby, etc. Ask your midwife which pathway you are following.
+We have developed planned pathways for common conditions such as a raised Body Mass Index (BMI), age of the pregnant woman or person, those who are at risk of having a small baby.
+Ask your midwife which pathway you are following.
 Your midwife can discuss and explain your care pathway with you.

-You will be reassessed at each appointment to ensure you continue on the correct pathway.
+We will reassess the situation at each appointment to ensure you continue on the correct pathway.

 How it works